 I’ve got another Hawaiian inspired post for you today!
-I just posted my Salted Dark Chocolate Macadamia Fudge recipe the other day and told you it was inspired by my recent trip to Maui, and this Fresh Pineapple Pina Colada is no different.
+I just posted my Macadamia Fudge recipe the other day and told you it was inspired by my recent trip to Maui, and this Fresh Pineapple Pina Colada is no different.
 I could post tropical recipes all the way through the fall, I enjoyed my vacation so much!

 We will see. 🙂

 I’ve told you before that when it comes to cocktails, I’m typically a red wine drinker with the occasional beer or margarita.
 Mixed drinks cost a lot and like a good coffee drink, they’re never made the same way twice.
 In Maui, however, I knew I was going to have a pina colada — lord knows I hadn’t had one since the late 80’s or early 90’s.
 Yes, I was drinking pina coladas when some of you were in diapers…or maybe not even born yet.
 I’m aging myself, I know, but that’s the way it is. 🙂

 And this old lady knows what a good pina colada tastes like!
 Creamy, rich, with lots of pineapple flavor.
 The funny thing is, the ones I drank in Maui tasted like a smoothie because I couldn’t taste the rum.
 I watched the bartenders make them, and sure enough, there was rum, but it was light rum.